"That can go in the garage" is a common solution to just about anything outdoorsy that needs a home.

 #1 Tuck Storage Under Your Deck

-One caveat: This type of storage will protect items from the heat and sun, but not from moisture, so unless you add a ceiling to your under-deck shed, only store things that can handle some wet.
+One caveat: This type of storage will protect items from the heat and sun, but not from moisture, so unless you add a ceiling to your under-deck shed, only store items that can handle some wet.

 If your deck lacks height: try storage drawers instead.